Pipeline programs inspire the next generation of cancer researchers

 Through the programs, students and secondary school teachers can immerse themselves in basic, translational, clinical and population-based areas of cancer research.
 During their experience, they acquire invaluable lifelong research skills through rigorous laboratory training and benefit from targeted professional development training as they navigate through the program.

-“It’s really valuable for the graduate students in my lab to be mentors,” said Patrick La Riviere, PhD, associate professor of radiology and a faculty mentor.
+“Being able to get people from different backgrounds and place them in a program where they are provided with the opportunity to cultivate their laboratory, people and communication skills is important,” said Patrick La Riviere, PhD, associate professor of radiology and a faculty mentor.
 “Graduate students are being mentored by me, but for them to mentor undergraduates and high school students themselves is exciting because they realize how far they have come, how much they know, and how much they can give.”

 The mentorship aspect of the program allows for a mutual exchange of information that aids both students and teachers, and faculty mentors and graduate students.